SevenShepherd/SevenShepherd.github.io/_posts/2024-04-15-free-grace-theology.markdown

 <br>

 <a name="alone" href="#contents" style="font-size:2.1em;">🚶📜 1.
-The 80's version of the Gospel does not teach the Reformation doctrine of justification by faith alone</a>
+The 80's version of the Gospel DOES NOT teach the Reformation doctrine of justification by faith alone</a>

 The 80's *&ldquo;Free Grace&rdquo;* movement **does not teach the Reformation doctrine of justification by faith alone**, because it holds a historically unusual view that is based on a misunderstanding of *alone* in the historic Protestant insistence on "justification by faith alone."